keyboard_arrow_up

 Agglomeration

-Adherence of particles to a small mass due to moisture, static charge or chemical or mechanical binding.
+The process in which particles adhere together to form a small mass, driven by moisture, static charge, or chemical or mechanical binding.

 Bag Filter